Livingstone College student dies from COVID-19 complications, school says - Salisbury Post

 Livingstone College student dies from COVID-19 complications, school says

-SALISBURY — Livingstone College on Thursday night said a 23-year-old senior died Thursday morning while isolating at home because of COVID-19.
+SALISBURY — Livingstone College on Thursday night said a 23-year-old senior died earlier in the day because of COVID-19 complications.

-Jamesha Waddell, who left campus on Sept.
-19, died because of COVID-19 complications, the school said in an announcement posted to its website.
-Her conditioned worsened while at home.
+Jamesha Waddell left campus on Sept.
+19 and had been isolating at home, the school said in an announcement posted to its website.
+Her condition worsened while at home.
 She was hospitalized and placed in intensive care, Livingstone College said.

 “Our prayers and heartfelt condolences are extended to the Waddell family and her loved ones during this very difficult time,” the college said.
 “However, we should be reminded that earth has no sorrow that heaven cannot heal.
 We are in communication with the family and will keep you posted as information becomes available.

-No further information was immediately released about Waddell’s death.
+No further information was immediately released about Waddell.

 As of Thursday, Rowan County was reporting 126 COVID-19 deaths, 26 people hospitalized and 814 active cases.
 The death number did not include Waddell.